ZhengZhuorui/HOLI/README.md

 # HOLI (Updating)

-HOLI, a height optimized index framework base on B+ tree, reduce tree average height by height optimization strategies and hash table, aiming to achieve high lookup and range query performance in single thread, and has competive performance in concurrent scenarios.
+HOLI, a height optimized learned range index framework base on B+ tree, reduce tree average height by height optimization strategies and hash table, aiming to achieve high lookup and range query performance in single thread, and has competive performance in concurrent scenarios.

 ## Running benchmark

 HOLI's performance can be assess using the GRE benchmarking toool and TLI benchmarking tool.
-We have integrated HOLI into GRE as "[GRE_HOLI](https://github.com/)", which a fork of GRE_SALI and "[TLI_HOLI](https://github.com/)".
+We have integrated HOLI into GRE as "[GRE_HOLI](https://github.com/ZhengZhuorui/GRE_HOLI)", which a fork of GRE_SALI.
 IN GRE_HOLI, you can assess the performance of HOLI comprehensively.

 ## Compile & Run